-There are many symptoms of stomach cancer.
-Some are common to most of us which makes diagnosing the disease difficult in the earlier stages.
+There are many symptoms, some of which are common to most of us.
+This makes diagnosing the disease difficult in the earlier stages.
 Below I have listed some of the more common ones for you:

 You can read more about the early and late signs and symptoms

 Stomach cancer is diagnosed from the group of symptoms you have and thorough investigations, the most important of which is an endoscopy.
-This is a flexible camera examination of your inner stomach.
-The endoscopist can visualize your stomach and take biopsies to confirm the diagnosis.
+This is a flexible camera examination where the endoscopist can visualize your tumor and take biopsies to confirm the diagnosis.

 Other investigations may include:

 The earlier the diagnosis is made the more likely you are to be successfully treated for the tumor.

 You can read more about the various investigations in the diagnosis section

 The type of treatment offered depends on what form of tumor you have and the stage of your disease.